 In the Beginning

 Fiddler on the Roof is adapted from the stories of Sholem-Aleichem, one of the most celebrated writers in the history of the Yiddish language.
 The tales center on Tevye, a poor milkman living in the Pale Settlement, a stretch of barren land where Russian Jews were consigned to live in the latter parts of the 19th century.
-Tevye lives in the small village of Anatevka with his wife Golde and their five daughters Tzeitel, Hodel, Chava, Shprintze, and Bielke.
+Tevye lives in the small village of Anatevka with his wife Golde and their daughters Tzeitel, Hodel, Chava, Shprintze, and Bielke.
 The musical weaves together several of Sholem-Aleichem’s stories to create a tale about family, faith, resilience, and – as the prologue famously proclaims – “tradition!”
-Much of the action revolves around Tevye’s three oldest daughters and their romantic entanglements, some of which test the strength of this fiercely Jewish family.
+Much of the action revolves around Tevye’s three oldest daughters and their romantic entanglements, some of which test the strength of this devoutly Jewish family.
 Throughout, Tevye endeavors to be a strong father in the traditional mold and an observant Jew.
 This is especially hard under the Russian Empire, which heavily restricts the liberties of the Jewish population.
-As he illustrates at the beginning of the show, being a Jew in Anatevka is like being a fiddler on the roof: trying to scratch out a decent tune without breaking your neck.
+As he illustrates at the beginning of the show, being a Jew in Anatevka is like being a fiddler on the roof, trying to scratch out a decent tune without breaking your neck.
 Eventually, the fiddling must stop when the Empire orders the Jews to leave the Pale Settlement, forcing some to seek out better lives in America and others to wander aimlessly through the barren wasteland.

 Fiddler on the Roof was assembled by an impressive team with enormous Broadway credentials.
 Lyricist Sheldon Harnick and composer Jerry Bock, fresh from their Pulitzer Prize-winning work on Fiorello!, set about composing the musical’s signature tunes, while Joseph Stein gave shape to the story by writing the book.
 Inspired by Jewish culture from Eastern Europe and their own Jewish heritage, they set about creating a piece that honored Sholem-Aleichem’s stories while translating them into the language of the American Broadway musical.
 Harnick and Bock, in particular, can be credited with producing some of the theatre’s most memorable tunes, including “If I Were a Rich Man,” “Matchmaker,” “Miracle of Miracles,” and “Sunrise, Sunset.”

 Of course, a musical is more than just songs and a story.
-Under the auspices of legendary producer Harold Prince, an elite creative team was assembled with Jerome Robbins, the great director-choreographer already famous for his groundbreaking work on West Side Story, taking charge.
+Under the auspices of legendary producer Harold Prince, an elite creative team was assembled with Jerome Robbins, the director-choreographer already famous for his groundbreaking work on West Side Story, taking charge.
 As is the case with all musicals, the creative team went through a series of drafts before incorporating actors, designers, and technicians in an effort to bring it to its feet.
-Crucial to that process was the great Zero Mostel, the original Tevye, whose skill and notoriety gave the show invaluable credibility, not to mention creative impetus.
+Crucial to that process was the great Zero Mostel, the original Tevye, whose skill and notoriety gave the show invaluable credibility, not to mention creative juice.
 Despite frequently clashing with Robbins, Mostel laid the groundwork for Tevye and inspired the rest of the cast to elevate their game.
-Robbins, meanwhile, was applying his signature touch to the show’s choreography while pushing the writers to chop and change the numbers in order to make a thrilling, but also cohesive, musical experience.
+Robbins, meanwhile, was applying his signature touch to the show’s choreography while pushing the writers to chop and change the numbers in order to make a thrilling musical experience.
 Like the writers, he was also inspired by his Jewish heritage and the opportunity to tell a distinctively Jewish story on the biggest stage imaginable.
 With expectations high, a winding path was charted toward Broadway.

 Finding Greatness at the National